opencrvs/infrastructure/README.md

 ## Common issues

-### Countryconfig is failing with ImagePullBackOff
+### Container start is failing with ImagePullBackOff

 Check image tag was set properly, use `kubectl`, adjust value in `kubernetes/opencrvs-services/values-dev.yaml`
+- Usually for repository your are working tag is `local`, e/g country config repository should have `local` tag only for countryconfig.
+- Check tag exists on docker hub (or any other repository)

+### Reset local environment

+Restart docker desktop

 ---